 - 5.2.1 Holders of one of the following degrees may be admitted to the programme (Article 7.30b (1) of the Act): - a.
 An academic bachelor's degree in Archaeology, obtained at a university in The Netherlands. - b.
 An academic bachelor's degree in Archaeology, obtained at a university abroad, with comparable level as the bachelor's programme of the Faculty of Archaeology of Leiden University. - c.
-Bachelor's degree obtained at a university in a related field: Anthropology, Geography; Biology; Heritage/Museum Studies; History; Landscape/Ecology; Art History; Architecture provided the student has at least 60 credits belonging to the discipline of archaeology. - d.
-Bachelor degree obtained in archaeology of a Dutch university of applied sciences (HBO), or equivalent, with: - An academic archaeological minor obtained at Leiden University or equivalent - An average of 7.0 in the BA2 and 3 and passed the course Archaeological Research Design, or - Graduation project graded with at least an 8.0 ánd passed the course Archaeological Research Design. - e.
-The prescribed pre-master's programme pursuant to article 5.4.1 - 5.2.2 Any person who fails to meet the degree requirements or prescribed pre-master's requirement referred to in 5.2.1 may submit a request to the Board of Admissions.
+Bachelor's degree obtained at a university in a related field: Anthropology Geography; Biology; Heritage/Museum Studies; History; Landscape/Ecology; Art History; Architecture provided the student has at least 60 credits belonging to the discipline of archaeology. - d.
+Bachelor degree in archaeology of a Dutch university of applied sciences (HBO), or equivalent, with: - An academic archaeological minor obtained at Leiden University or equivalent or: - -An average of 7.0 in the BA2 and 3 and passed the course Archaeological Research Design, or - Graduation project graded with at least an 8.0 and passed the course Archaeological Research Design. - 5.2.2 Any person who fails to meet the degree requirements or prescribed pre-master's requirement referred to in 5.2.1 may submit a request to the Board of Admissions.
 The Board of Admissions assesses whether the applicant may be granted admission to the programme.